zrobertson466920/Project-Waco/README.md

 ### Prerequisites

 This project uses Meteor to host and run the interface, IPFS to store files, and Metamask to inject Web3 which allows interaction with smart contracts.
-We'll need all three softwares to launch the dApp.
+We'll need all three software to launch the dApp.

 ### Installing